Weak cosmic censorship conjecture for the novel $4D$ charged Einstein-Gauss-Bonnet black hole with test scalar field and particle: Overcharging the black hole with the charged massive scalar field

 To check the validity of the weak cosmic censorship conjecture for the $4D$ charged EGB black hole, we consider extremal black hole first.
 For extremal $4D$ charged EGB black hole, we have

 and the electric potential

 Then, after the absorption of the charged scalar field, the minimal value of the metric function is

 which is always negative.
 It is clear that the extremal black hole becomes non-extremal and has two event horizons after absorption of scalar field with $\omega\neq q\phi_{\text{h}}$.
+While for charged scalar field with $\omega=q\phi$, the extremal black hole will still be extremal since the scalar field neither be absorbed nor extract energy from the black hole.
 This suggests that the extremal black hole cannot be overcharged, and the weak cosmic censorship conjecture is valid for extremal $4D$ EGB black hole.